One Piece – Director reveals the reason for changing the anime's style in Wano

 Check it out:

-At Anime Expo 2023 , Anime News Network interviewed Yokoyama about his experience working on One Piece at Toei Animation.
-One of the questions asked concerns the aesthetic change the anime underwent in the Wano arc.
-Yokoyama says they chose this new style based on traditional Japanese aesthetics.
+At Anime Expo 2023 , the Anime News Network interviewed Yokoyama about his experience working on One Piece at Toei Animation.
+One of the questions concerned the aesthetic change the anime underwent in the Wano arc.
+Yokoyama stated that they chose this new style based on traditional Japanese aesthetics.

-"We decided in the Wano Arc to return to something that is more traditionally Japanese aesthetic.
+“In the Wano Arc, we decided to return to something more traditionally Japanese in its aesthetic.
 And then there was this collective understanding.
-When we thought about using an ancient motif, there was also a discussion about what kind of change we would make in the line itself."
+When we considered revisiting an older motif, there was also a discussion about the kind of changes we would make to the timeline itself.”

 Synopsis: